 Like the other NADP networks, AMoN would ideally operate for several decades in a large, spatially diverse network.
 This will provide data to evaluate long-term trends in ambient NH3 concentrations and deposition.
 Currently, there are no national-scale measurements to establish a baseline for measured NH3 concentrations.
 Once baseline concentrations are established using measurements from the AMoN, any changes in ambient NH3 concentrations due to emission reduction regulations can be assessed.

-The AMoN provides land managers, air quality modelers, ecologists, and policymakers with critical data that will allow them to:
+The AMoN provides land managers, air quality modellers, ecologists, and policymakers with critical data that will allow them to:

 - assess the long-term trends in ambient NH3 concentrations and deposition of reduced nitrogen species;

 - better estimate total nitrogen inputs to ecosystems;

 - assess changes in atmospheric chemistry due to SO2 and NOx reductions;